Education

 The HIVE at SU

-The historic Hazel-Pruitt Armory building, built in 1940, has been officially unveiled and reopened as the home of Shenandoah University’s Hub for Innovators, Veterans, and Entrepreneurs (The HIVE).
+The historic Hazel-Pruitt Armory building, built in 1940, was unveiled and reopened as the home of Shenandoah University’s Hub for Innovators, Veterans, and Entrepreneurs (The HIVE).
+Originally having served as a training ground for the National Guard from World War II until the early 1990s, the building was once home to the only guard unit whose soldiers landed on the beaches of Normandy on D-Day.

 Project Details